8ta4/say/DONTREADME.md

 The API key is in `~/.config/say/secrets.yaml`.

+> Why not JSON?

+YAML is better than JSON because it
+- lets you add comments
+- doesn't need extra commas.

 > Why the `.yaml` and not `.yml`?

 YAML FAQ says "[use '.yaml' when possible.](https://yaml.org/faq.html#:~:text=Is%20there%20an,yaml%22%20when%20possible.)"